Josh-Joseph/tsc-2019/README.md

 ### Running the notebook

 1. Launch a jupyter notebook server: `pipenv run jupyter notebook`
-1. Open and run the notebook located in `notebooks/TSC-2019.ipynb`
+1. Open and run the notebook located at `notebooks/TSC-2019.ipynb`

 ### Training the model